By Chet Yarbrough

 Figuratively, Phillip Roth skins an onion in his book, The Human Stain.
-He exposes the invidious nature of discrimination in a story about a college professor’s life.
+He exposes the invidious nature of discrimination and truth’s distortion in a story about a college professor’s life.

 In an ironic Buddhist’ way, Roth’s writing stings the eyes of wisdom and the material world; i.e. The Human Stain offers a nuanced explanation of human nature.

 Roth exposes layers of who we are by recounting President Clinton’s contretemps with Monica Lewinski; stories of a “free” but tainted press, the many forms of discrimination, and incidents of sexual exploitation.
 Each peel of the onion reveals a stinging criticism of human beings and the material world.

 Roth’s story is about Coleman Silk, a tenured professor, nearing the end of his career at a small university.
 He is seventy-one years old.
 His career is ended in disgrace.
 The disgrace is caused by the use of words, taken out of context, and given dishonest meaning by others.

 Today appears no different from yesterday.
 Humans lie through conscious and subconscious selection of facts.
 People looking at the same event view that event differently.
 Each person creates their own story based on their life experience.